Child Care Coordinator

 - Use relevant technology to support and differentiate instruction.

 - Manage children behavior in the classroom by establishing and enforcing rules and procedures.

 - Maintain discipline in accordance with the rules and disciplinary systems of the center.

 - Provide appropriate feedback on work.

-- Encourage and monitor the progress of individual children and use the information to adjust teaching strategies.
+- Encourage and monitor the progress of individual children and use information to adjust teaching strategies.

-- Maintain accurate and complete records of the child’s progress and development.
+- Maintain accurate and complete records of child’s progress and development.

 - Prepare required reports on children and activities.
 Evaluate progress.

 - Communicate necessary information regularly to supervisor, children and parents regarding child’s progress and child’s needs.

 - Establish and communicate clear objectives for all learning activities.